Closed Terrarium Plants That Thrive: Expert Recommendations

 If you’re lucky, these can produce a lovely little flower.

-This tiny little tree-like plant is adorable and loves high-moisture environments.
+This tiny tree-like plant is adorable and loves high-moisture environments.

 4. Earth Stars (Cryptanthus bivittatus)